 What they do want are modern appliances and conveniences.
-Retirees are not opposed to “new” or “modern” — they want energy-efficient windows and refrigerators just like everyone else.
+And retirees are not opposed to “new” or “modern”—they want energy-efficient windows and refrigerators just like everyone else.

 Landlords and real estate investors can even offer up-sells to incoming older renters and buyers to take on certain hassles for a fee.
 After all, seniors and retirees tend to have more money to spend but less interest in hauling furniture or setting up wifi routers.

 Provide extra value by partnering with local moving services, maid services, tech help services, and any other local service that you think older renters might want.
-When your retiree tenant/buyer signs the lease or sales contract, you can ask if they’d like help moving, mounting their TV, setting up internet, or adding a weekly maid service.
+When your retiree tenant/buyer signs the lease or sales contract, you can ask if they’d like help moving, mounting their TV, setting up internet (including offering information about common online scams), or adding a weekly maid service.
 You can then coordinate these services as value-add up-sells and boost your ROI in the process.

 Walkability & Going Carless

 No one likes having that conversation about taking the keys away.
 But it is a simple fact of aging.
 As you grow older, your reaction time and eyesight deteriorate, making driving dangerous.

 But older people still want to have a life, just like anyone else.
 They still need groceries, cultural amenities, entertainment, and evenings out.
 Fortunately, there are plenty of areas around the country that fit this bill.

 The New York Times wrote an excellent piece about how urban and suburban-center communities will increasingly become prime retirement areas, surpassing the 20th century norm of isolated, gated retirement communities.